aizzi/aizzi.github.io/tutorial/ghp-setup.md

 The nice part of this setup is that publishing your site is as easy as pushing your commits to the master branch of `<username>.github.io` repository.
 The GitHub Jekyll backend will do the rest, processing your site and publishing it.

 > Note: since your commit has to be processed by the Jekyll engine, it could take a while before you see your changes published.
 Be patient and allow for it to work.
 Later on in this course we will setup a local Jekyll environment to test your changes before to push them, but for now what we have is more than enough.

+A really valuable resource about how to work with Jekyll on GitHub Pages can be found [here](http://jmcglone.com/guides/github-pages/).

+[Jekyll](https://jekyllrb.com) will run through your repository, ingest all your files, transform them as needed and serve them out as a static website which can be served on the internet.

+The nice part of this is that, unlike Medium, or Linkedin or Blogger your posts and articles are still yours.
+You can control what goes up, and take it down as you like.
+If GitHub should close tomorrow, you will still have your website right there on your hard disk, ready to be publish somewhere else.

+[Jekyll](https://jekyllrb.com) is blogging aware, meaning that if you maintain a specific naming convention for your files, it will be easy to publish your articles and serve them as a blog.

+As a bonus, it will be extremely easy to link your Git project's documentation to your *site*, making it the very centre of your internet presence.
+Later on, you can still migrate it to a webserver able to provide dynamic content if you need.
+But until then, why bother with maintaining such an environment?

+This tutorial is mostly the documentation of how this very site was developed from scratch.
+This means that I will update it while I progress in designing my site.

+I will proceed by steps, building one feature after the other, solving problems as they present themselves and documenting all the steps and the choices I make.
+I have some HTML and CSS knowledge, as well as some programming skills, but it has been a while since I used them and lot of things did change over time.
+This means that sometimes I will come back to change something because I find a better way to do it, or because I simply changed my mind.
+All those changes will be documented here.

+--
+## Configuring the website
+Although [Jekyll](https://jekyllrb.com) will scan through all your repository, some directories and files have a special meaning to it.
+Jekyll's directory structure is described [here](https://jekyllrb.com/docs/structure/).
+I will not repeat what's already described in the documentation, but summarizing it in a Jekyll enabled site you will find the following:

+* `_config.yml` : a configuration file for Jekyll features, accurately described [here](https://jekyllrb.com/docs/configuration/)
+* `_data` : it will contains all data used throughout your site.
+Any files stored in this directory can be accessed via a `site.data` variable.
+* `_drafts` : this directory will contain all the drafts of your articles
+* `_includes` : this directory contains files that can be included in other files in your site using the liquid tag {% include file.ext %}
+* `_layouts` : this directory contains the template used to render your web pages.
+Providing the right [YAML FrontMatter](https://jekyllrb.com/docs/frontmatter/) in a file, you can insert the content of the file in the choosen template by using the tag `{{ content }}`
+* `_posts` : this directory contains your blog articles, using the naming convention `yyyy-mm-dd-title-of-the-article.md`
+* `_sass` : this directory contains the [sass](https://sass-lang.com/) files used throughout your website
+* `index.html` : the index page of your site (we already created it).

+The other directories are not directly used by us and are only important if you are going to build your own Jekyll engine.
+Since we are not going to do it yet, we'll skip them.
+So, now go on and create the files and directories in your `name.github.io` repository as requested.